On power monoids and their automorphisms: Main result

 Given a set $S \subseteq \mathbb Z$, we denote by $\fdim(S)$ the smallest integer $k \ge 0$ for which there exist $k$ (discrete) intervals whose union is $S$, with the understanding that if no such $k$ exists then $\fdim(S) := \infty$.
 We call $\fdim(S)$ the \evid{boxing dimension} of $S$.
 A couple of remarks are in order.

 \begin{remark} \begin{enumerate*}[label=\textup{(\arabic{*})}] \item The boxing dimension of a set $S \subseteq \mathbb Z$ is zero if and only if $S$ is empty, and it is one if and only if $S$ is an interval.
 More generally, let us say that two sets $X, Y \subseteq \mathbb Z$ are \evid{well separated} if $|x-y| \ge 2$ for all $x \in X$ and $y \in Y$ (so, well-separated sets are disjoint).
-It is then easily checked that the boxing dimension of $S$ is equal to a certain integer $k \ge 0$ if and only if there is a \emph{unique} way to write $S$ as a union of $k$ well-separated non-empty intervals (we leave the details to the reader).\\
+It is then easily checked that the boxing dimension of $S$ is equal to a certain integer $k \ge 0$ if and only if $S$ can be written as a union of $k$ well-separated non-empty intervals (we leave the details to the reader).\\

-{}For instance, the sets $A := \{0, 5\} \cup \mathbb N_{\ge 7}$ and $B := \{-2, 2, 3\}$ are well separated, with $\text{bim}(A) = 3$ and $\text{bim}(B) = 2$.
+{}For instance, the sets $A := \{0, 5\} \cup \mathbb N_{\ge 7}$ and $B := \{-2, 2, 3\}$ are well separated, with $\fdim(A) = 3$ and $\fdim(B) = 2$.
 To the contrary, the (set of) even integers and the odd integers are not well separated, and the boxing dimension of each of them is infinite. \end{enumerate*}

 0.05cm

 \begin{enumerate*}[label=\textup{(\arabic{*})},resume] \item It is obvious that $\fdim(X \cup Y) \le \fdim(X) + \allowbreak \fdim(Y)$ for all $X, Y \subseteq \mathbb Z$, a property we refer to as \emph{subadditivity} (in analogy with other notions of ``dimension'' in union-closed families of sets). \end{enumerate*} \end{remark}